gigadude/microfiber/README.md

 # Microfiber

-A simple javascript fiber module using es6 generators and Promises.
+A simple proof-of-concept javascript fiber module using es6 generators and Promises.

 ## Example usage